netease-im/camellia/README-en.md

 thread pool utils CamelliaHashedExecutor
 [QUICK START](/docs/tools/tools.md)

+### camellia-feign
+join camellia-core and open-feign, so your feign-client have this feature:
+* support dynamic route
+* support multi-write
+* support dynamic timeout conf

 ## Version
 latest version is 1.0.51，have deploy to maven central repository on 2022/02/28
 [CHANGE_LOG](/update-en.md)